ruthtech/employee-directory/README.md

 No automated test suite has been created for these files.

 ### Manual tests
+1. Sort by Name.
+Is it sorted A-Z?
+2. Sort by Name again.
+Is it sorted Z-A?
+3. Repeat #1 and #2 for City and Province.
+4. Type a common surname in the filter field.
+Are only those names shown?
+5. With only those names filtered in, can you sort on Name, City, and Province?
+6. When you remove the filter, do the original rows come back and can be sorted as in #1, #2, and #3?

 ## Deployment
 To deploy this on a live system, copy all of the files to your computer.

+Alternatively, view this on a live system at Heroku https://warm-bayou-17523.herokuapp.com/

 ## Built With